Meet Our Staff

 As a child my favourite book was “The owl who was afraid of the dark” by Jill Tomlinson.
 I always loved story time in school and I fell in love with the character ‘Plop’ the baby barn owl.
 I always hoped that I would get to see a baby barn owl.
 Now that I am a teacher I get to share this book with my school children and continue to love story time.

 As an adult I like to read psychological thrillers (scary books) because I enjoy trying to guess the plot.
 I am currently reading “The Retreat” by Mark Edwards.
 I love nothing more than to go to bed early and read.
 Having time to read at home is a treat for me.

 Mrs Emma Powley

-Mrs Powley is our Autism Champion and Global Learning Teacher.
-Mrs Powley also leads English (writing), Science, PSHE and History.
+Mrs Powley is our SENCO and Autism Champion/ Global Learning Teacher; she also leads PSHE and History.

 As a child, I loved reading so much that it is difficult to pick just one favourite!
 However, I remember rereading Swallows and Amazons many times over because I loved the freedom that the young characters had to adventure on their own, as well as the friendships that they made.

 As an adult, I still love reading so much that it is difficult to pick one favourite!
 I particularly enjoy history though, so often choose a story that is set in the past or an information book about how people used to live.
 Lighting the fire on a cold night and curling up with a good book is a real treat for me.